mpimd-csc/phgasnets/README.md

 If you intend to develop the source code without modifying/installing any dependencies on your host computer, you can make use of [development containers](https://containers.dev/) for setting up the requisite environment.

-A specification file `.devcontainer.json` is provided (and recommended) for development workflow.
+A specification file [`.devcontainer.json`](.devcontainer.json) is provided for building the devcontainer and can be utilized by supporting editors.

 Necessary tools :
 - [Docker Engine](https://docs.docker.com/engine/install/),